“You shall love the LORD your God with all your heart and with all your soul and with all your might. ~ Deuteronomy 6:5, NASB

 Like most teenagers, I was looking for answers to a million questions.
-One of those questions was: Did Jesus Christ really die on the cross?
+One of those questions was: Did YESHUA, Our Messiah, Jesus Christ of Nazareth really die on the cross?
 Being raised Conservative Baptist that is not a question that one asked during the family dinner.
-It was a question asked in a private moment of prayer, hoping GOD’s answer was not eternity in hell.
-Like a racehorse at the gate, I could not hold back the urgency that kept compelling me to seek GOD about this and so I asked GOD to take me to the cross of JESUS.
+It was a question asked in a private moment of prayer, hoping GOD’s response was not eternity in hell.
+Like a racehorse at the gate, I could not hold back the urgency perpetually compelling me to seek GOD about this and so I asked GOD to take me to the cross of YESHUA.
 The Holy Spirit gave me the following dream at the time, although more times than not, it has been closer to reality than my own life.

 Slowly, cautiously and carefully I edged closer.
 The sound of my own heart pounding through the simple linen garment tied at the waist with a sash.
 Simple brown leather sandals kept the rough terrain from bruising my feet.
 A burgundy colored scarf was draped over my head and shoulders covering most of my face, concealing my youthfulness.